 - All statutory training detailed in the chart on the page below needs to be completed. - As a trust, we stipulate that DT's have to have their DT training up to date and attend at least one face to face training and two online training modules per year.
-These should be current, recommended courses recommended by the Local Children's Safeguarding Board.
-The Forge Trust Designated Teachers will also recommend courses for DT's to attend through the safeguarding focus groups.

-- DT should attend the Forge Trust Safeguarding Network Groups as training may be incorporated into these meetings. - All other employed staff need to have had a safeguarding induction when they join the Academy (refer to The Forge Trust Induction Policy) including online prevent duty training, attend the LA Statutory Basic Introduction to Safeguarding (3 yearly) and access a minimum of two other training refresher training sessions throughout the year (this could be in-house by their DT's or by them completing an online module).
+These should be current, recommended courses recommended by the Local Children's Safeguarding Board. - DT should attend the Forge Trust Safeguarding Network Groups as training may be incorporated into these meetings. - All other employed staff need to have had a safeguarding induction when they join the Academy (refer to The Forge Trust Induction Policy) including online prevent duty training, attend the LA Statutory Basic Introduction to Safeguarding (3 yearly) and access a minimum of two other training refresher training sessions throughout the year (this could be in-house by their DT's or by them completing an online module).